JWT Claim Based Routing

 - stage

-The subsetSpec configuration instructs Gloo Edge to partition the endpoints of the echoapp service into subsets based on the values of the stage label.
+The subsetSpec configuration instructs Gloo Gateway to partition the endpoints of the echoapp service into subsets based on the values of the stage label.
 In our case, this will result in two subsets, primary and canary.

 Generate JWTs